 A faster but much pricier way would be to take the HSR from Taipei or other cities in Taiwan to Yunlin HSR station, then take a taxi or local bus to Douliu (20-40 minutes).

 Yunlin HSR station is more convenient for reaching Huwei (10 minutes by taxi), where the Yunlin Hand Puppet Museum is, or Beigang (45 minutes by bus from the HSR station).
+Find more info in my HSR ticket booking guide.

 Where to Stay in Yunlin